ecward/RCV_course/README.md

 At the end of the project the system will be able to distinguish between static and dynamic elements in the map.
 Further, the dynamic elements should be separated into pedestrians and car.
-This might feed back into the planning system to adapt the behaviour to different situations.
+This might feed back into the planning system to adapt the behavior to different situations.
 Again, there are several possibilities for distinguishing between classes of objects in laser point clouds, especially with applications in driving scenarios.
 Ingmar Posner and his group have done a lot of work in this area and they